 The Ex Vivo Lung Perfusion Process

 - At the donor site the donor lungs are flushed thoroughly and preserved with PERFADEX® Plus – the gold standard in lung preservation specifically formulated to preserve the function and integrity of the organ.
-PERFADEX® Plus is not approved on all markets (for more information please get in touch with XVIVO Perfusion).
+PERFADEX® Plus is not approved on all markets (for more information please get in touch with XVIVO).

 - The lungs are transported following clinically proven routine practice in a cooler from the procurement site.